RanaGithub30/Laravel-Auto-Chatbot-BotMan/README.md

 - open App\Models\BotManChat & update the code as per this project
 - Run the migration command to migrate the table using following command php artisan migrate
+- now follow the code in BotmanManageController for storeing data in (name, email & question) in databse